sophchoe/Binary_Classification_Pennylane_Keras/README.md

 I am using the mean square error, which is not true to the cost function of the paper.
 It is due to the fact Pennylane does not support state vector extraction yet.

 ## Qauntum state encoding
-As per Schuld's paper, quantum computing can be viewed as a kernel method.
-Then what sets an algorithm apart is the original data encoding.
-One way of encoding classical data into quantum states is using the entries of each vector as parameters of available quantum gates.
-Photonic qunatum computing provides a rich way to encode data with
+As per Schuld's paper "Supervised quantum machine learning models are kernel methods", quantum ML model can be viewed as a kernel method, a way of mapping data into a higher dimensional Hilbert space. https://arxiv.org/pdf/2101.11020.pdf Then what sets an algorithm apart is the classical data encoding into quantum states.
+One way of encoding is using the entries of each vector as parameters of available quantum gates.
+Photonic qunatum computing provides a rich way to encode data with its linear and nonlinear gates:
   - Squeezing gate
   - Interferometer (composed of beam splitter and rotation gates)
   - Displacement gate